timewasted/go-server/README.md

 go-server
 =========

+### This should probably be considered depreciated in favor of [go-webserver](https://github.com/timewasted/go-webserver).

 An easy to use HTTP/HTTPS server written in Go.
 It uses the standard library, and provides some benefits over using the standard library directly:

 * Can gracefully shut down active connections.